Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 The best way to incorporate taro leaves into your diet is by adding them to salads, soups, stir-fries, or whatever dish you are making for dinner.

-7. Taro Leaves Might Reduce Cholesterol Levels
+7. May Reduce Cholesterol Levels

 A study by researchers in Hawaii found that taro leaf extract can regulate cholesterol metabolism, and their findings suggest that it could be an effective way to reduce high cholesterol levels naturally.